 The two most commonly produced and consumed coffee strains are Arabica and Robusta.
 Cultivated throughout Africa, Central and South America and South East Asia, coffee is one of the world’s largest export commodities.
-In 2015, Canada imported approximately 624.74 million U.S. dollars of coffee (approximately 866 million Canadian dollars as of December 2015), largely from producers in Columbia and Brazil.
+Over the past few years, Canada has imported over 600 million U.S. dollars' worth of coffee, largely from producers in Columbia and Brazil.

 In 2019, the value of Canada's export of domestic, electric coffee and tea makers amounted to approximately 7.4 million U.S. dollars.
 Due to single-serve coffee growing in popularity, the percentage of adults who own a single-cup coffee system has more than doubled since 2013.Almost one third of Canadian coffee drinkers spend between 10 and 19 Canadian dollars on coffee for home use per month, with six percent of consumers spending over 100 Canadian dollars.